By the end of this section, you will be able to:

 Sometimes we want to see how people change over time, as in studies of human development and lifespan.
 When we test the same group of individuals repeatedly over an extended period of time, we are conducting longitudinal research.
 Longitudinal research is a research design in which data-gathering is administered repeatedly over an extended period of time.
 For example, we may survey a group of individuals about their dietary habits at age 20, retest them a decade later at age 30, and then again at age 40.

 Another approach is cross-sectional research.
 In cross-sectional research, a researcher compares multiple segments of the population at the same time.
 Using the dietary habits example above, the researcher might directly compare different groups of people by age.
 Instead of studying a group of people for 20 years to see how their dietary habits changed from decade to decade, the researcher would study a group of 20-year-old individuals and compare them to a group of 30-year-old individuals and a group of 40-year-old individuals.
-While cross-sectional research requires a shorter-term investment, it is also limited by differences that exist between the different generations (or cohorts) that have nothing to do with age per se, but rather reflect the social and cultural experiences of different generations of individuals make them different from one another.
+While cross-sectional research requires a shorter-term investment, it is also limited by differences that exist between the different generations (or cohorts) that have nothing to do with age per se, but rather reflect the social and cultural experiences of different generations of individuals that make them different from one another.

 To illustrate this concept, consider the following survey findings.
 In recent years there has been significant growth in the popular support of same-sex marriage.
 Many studies on this topic break down survey participants into different age groups.
 In general, younger people are more supportive of same-sex marriage than are those who are older (Jones, 2013).
 Does this mean that as we age we become less open to the idea of same-sex marriage, or does this mean that older individuals have different perspectives because of the social climates in which they grew up?
 Longitudinal research is a powerful approach because the same individuals are involved in the research project over time, which means that the researchers need to be less concerned with differences among cohorts affecting the results of their study.